Owen Graduate School of Management: History

-It was under the leadership of Dean Samuel B. Richmond, a statistician from Columbia University, who had been acting dean of Columbia Graduate School, that the school was named for Ralph and Lulu Owen (1977).
-In 1930, two years after graduating from Vanderbilt University, Ralph Owen became a founding member of Equitable Securities Corporation in Nashville.
-By 1950, the firm was recognized as the second largest investment banking firm in the United States.
-Equitable purchased controlling interest in American Express in 1949 and 1950, and Owen became American Express chairman (1960–68).
+It was under Dean Samuel B. Richmond, that the school was named for Ralph and Lulu Owen.
 Following the deaths of both Mr. and Mrs. Owen, their estates gave $33.5 million to The Owen School, said to be the largest gift to a U.S. business school at that time.
 That sum raised the total of their gifts to more than $62 million.